jsl6ul/docker_apps/roles/freeipa/README.md

 ### Let's encrypt & passthrough

-Make sure that the name of the host running docker is not the name used for the freeipa container, and you should be fine.
+Make sure that the name of the host running docker is not the same as the name used for the freeipa container, and you should be fine.

 If the host on which FreeIPA is running also hosts other containers, then Let's Encrypt certificates generated for another container on